by Nebula Haze

 Adult planthoppers may be more familiar to you

-There are several different species of planthopper that all look a little different (they’re usually green, though some are pink or other colors), but the general shape/form is the same – they look like they’re trying to mimic a leaf or some other part of a plant.
+There are several different species of planthopper that all look a little different (they’re usually green, though some are pink or other colors), but the general shape/form is often the same – they usually look like they’re trying to mimic a leaf or some other part of a plant.

 Solution: How to Get Rid of Planthoppers on Cannabis